Cognigy/Documentation/docs/en/docs/live-agent/conversation/send-reply.md

 To request a file, follow these steps:

 1. At the bottom of the **Reply to User** section, click ![request-file](../../assets/icons/request-file.svg).
 A window for the file request appears and prompts you to confirm.
-2. Click **Send** to confirm that you want to send the file request to the customer to enable the file upload.
+2. Click **Send** to confirm that you want to send the file request to the end user to enable the file upload.
 A message should appear in the chat indicating that the file has been requested.

-The customer will see a button in the chat to open a file upload dialog.
+The end user will see a button in the chat to open a file upload dialog.

 <figure>
   <img class="image-center" src="{{config.site_url}}live-agent/images/LA-conversation-workflow-27.png" width="100%" alt="Live Agent request file upload webchat" />